wso2/docs-open-banking/en/docs/conformance/ciba-conformance.md

 1. Download the sample JSON configuration file available <a href="../../assets/attachments/ciba-conformance-config.json" download>here</a>.

+    - Update the values according to the [applications you created](#configure-applications).
     - The `kid` value should be the specific kid value of the corresponding signing certificate in the JWKS.
     - The `ciba_approval_endpoint` value should be the custom endpoint configured in the [Set up CIBA automated approval endpoint](##set-up-ciba-automated-approval-endpoint) section.